intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 11,GPU_0 GPU Utilization %,17.282
 ```

+---
-### Stream density (Discover the maximum number of workloads/streams that can be ran in parallel for a given stream_density target FPS)
+### Stream density

+Another pipeline benchmarking can do is to discover the maximum number of workloads/streams that can be ran in parallel for a given target FPS.
+This can be useful to determine the hardware requirements in order to achieve the desired performance for input sources.

-Run Stream Density:
+To run stream density functionality:
 ```bash
 sudo ./benchmark.sh --stream_density <target FPS> --logdir <output dir>/data --init_duration 30 --duration 120 --platform <core|xeon|dgpu.x> --inputsrc <ex:4k rtsp stream with 10 objects>
 ```

 - **__NOTE:__** it is recommended to set the --stream_density slightly under your target FPS to account for real world variances in HW readings.

+---
 ## Additional Benchmark Examples

 ### Run decode+pre-processing+object detection (Yolov5s 416x416) only pipeline: